 At Rushden Primary Academy, mathematics lessons typically last for one hour.
 The frequency of these lessons varies across different year groups.
 In Early Years Foundation Stage (EYFS), there may be a few sessions per week, while in other year groups, mathematics is taught five times a week.

-To strengthen arithmetic skills, Key Stage 1 and 2 students engage in daily arithmetic sessions.
-These sessions, known as Number Sense sessions in Key Stage 1, involve focused practice on numerical calculations.
-Additionally, in Year 2 and Key Stage 2, teachers create custom questions based on identified gaps in learning, which may be identified through whole-class teaching, PIXL (Partners in Excellence) assessments, or SATS (Standardized Assessment Tests).
+Key Stage 1 and 2 students engage in frequent arithmetic sessions.
+These sessions, known as Mastering Number sessions in Key Stage 1, involve focused practice on numerical calculations.
+In Key Stage 2, teachers create custom questions based on identified gaps in learning, which may be identified through whole-class teaching, PIXL (Partners in Excellence) assessments, or SATS (Standardized Assessment Tests).

 This link from White Rose Maths outlines the progression in the different year groups: